 The story was initiated by a request on our Facebook site from Janette Lett in March 2018

-Those of you who have read the Village Guide would know that Hartfield House was the name of what is now known as St Marys and is the last house on the left up Church Street before the Lychgate.
+Hartfield House WAS the name of what is now known as St Marys and is the last house on the left up Church Street before the Lychgate.
 The name was changed when an order of Nuns moved in during the 1930’s so this clearly did not tie up with the wartime date and, although a substantial house, did not seem large enough for a business relocation.

 CLICK EACH PAGE IN TURN TO ENLARGE AND READ THE LETTER!
-(LEFT ARROW TO RETURN)
+(ESC TO RETURN)

 Along with this letter there is a page of annotated pictures which is shown below.
-CLICK to enlarge.
+Enlarge to read.

 One of our other Facebook members, Richard Stuart-Pennink turned out to have a close connection with the Alex Lawrie Company as he explained: